hpc2n/sphinx-lesson-template/content/motivation.rst

 :Distributed memory:

-    The task graph and data distribution induce the necessary communication pattern (StarPU).
+    The task graph and data distribution induces the necessary communication patterns (StarPU).